Research & Facts

 Welcome to Tucson: the largest city in Southern Arizona and jumping-off point for trips throughout this region and northern Mexico, the second-largest city in the state of Arizona, and the seat of Pima County--located in the heart of the biologically diverse Sonoran Desert region of the Southwestern United States.

-General facts about geography, location, population, tax rates, and information about frequently asked questions. and an overview of the economic value of tourism in Tucson.
+General facts about geography, location, population, and information with an overview of the economic value of tourism in Tucson.

 Tucson International Airport (TUS) provides numbers for passengers enplaned and deplaned, a current schedule of arrivals and departures, a current list of nonstop destinations, and information on general airport services.
 Information on other options for getting around Metro Tucson can be found on our Transportation page.